-Join Adam Crespi for an in-depth discussion in this video Creating an emitter and shaping the particles, part of Creating Motion Graphics with Fusion.
+Join Adam Crespi for an in-depth discussion in this video Creating an emitter and shaping the particles, part of Fusion: Creating Motion Graphics.

 - [Instructor] Particles are a terrific way to add some life to motion graphics here in Fusion.
 We've got a robust particle system and we can integrate them nicely in our 3D or render them and slip them into the 2D.
 I'll start by creating a particle emitter.
 Right now, I don't have anything showing in the flow but I can show what's going on by picking the merge of my last node and pressing one.
 I'll make some particles then off to the side here in the flow.
 I'll pan over a bit, right click, and make particles, pulling up this dividing line just a bit for more real estate to work with.